 - Transcript (a printout of the grade report will do).

-- A letter of support from a faculty member willing to serve as research mentor and provide graduate research assistantship starting with the last semester of senior year and through the fifth year.
+- A letter of support from a faculty member willing to serve as research mentor through the fifth year/MS graduation.

 - Graduate Record Examination (GRE) test scores (recommended, but not required at the time of the departmental application).
 Even if a student is approved by the department without GRE scores, it is required for admission by the graduate college.
 Therefore, the test must be taken by July 15th in the summer preceding the senior year and the scores submitted before beginning of the senior year.
 If GRE test scores are inadequate (the department recommends a score of 310 or higher on Verbal + Quantitative sections), the student may be asked to retake the test to obtain an adequate score for continuation in the program.

-In the summer semester before the senior year, but no later than July 15, the student must submit a formal application to The University of Iowa Graduate College with GRE scores (required).
+By May 1st of their junior year, the student must submit a formal application and supplemental materials to The University of Iowa Graduate College.
 Upon admission to the BS/MS program, the student may enroll in the fast-track senior design courses.